 Please enter your name, email and zip code below to sign up!

 Often referred to as “the army behind The Army," volunteers play a crucial role in The Salvation Army's ability to provide quality social services for the entire community.

 Volunteers are valuable assets in The Salvation Army's efforts to meet the changing needs of our world.
-Through the skills and experience they bring to The Army, volunteers make significant contributions to society by positively impacting the lives of those they assist.
-Salvation Army volunteers change lives, uplift families and support communities throughout our nation everyday.
+Through the skills and experience they bring to The Army, volunteers positively impact the lives of those they assist.
+They uplift families and support communities throughout our nation everyday.
 Thank you for exploring the many opportunities to help those in need and enhance your community as a volunteer within The Salvation Army.

-To grow as a person.
+Grow as a person.
 Whether you are seeking to develop your spirituality or to improve your character, working with those less fortunate is often a transformative experience that will help you find greater compassion and appreciation in your life.
 Volunteering is an excellent means of character exploration and development for men, women, and youth of all ages.